-5. Measure and React
+Corporate storytelling tip 5.
+Measure and react

 Just because storytelling is creative doesn’t mean you shouldn’t also be scientific.
 Your brand story is a work in progress, and it’s important to have a storytelling strategy in place so you can measure the reach and success of each component to discover which topics, types and channels perform best.
 Make sure you're paying attention to visits, sessions, channel-specific traffic, social metrics, bounce rates, conversions, leads and any other metric that’s important to your particular business.